InstituteforDiseaseModeling/covasim/data/README.md

 - `new_death`: Number of deaths on this date
 - `new_tests`: New tests on this date

-As of April 4, 2020, There are apparently 3280 data sets.
+As of April 4, 2020, there are apparently 3280 data sets.

 ## 2. European Centre for Disease Prevention and Control

 To quote the [European Centre for Disease Prevention and Control ](https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases) web page,